Truthmeter is an information service and public resource that analyzes the following areas:

 - Parameters for determining the timeframe for the fulfillment of the promises.

-- Precise legal framework that will regulate the given area or problem
+- A precise legal framework that will regulate the given area or problem

 - Announcement of a study/research, strategies, plans that will provide the promised result

 - Origin and amount of the resources that would secure the fulfillment of the goal

 - Deadlines for completion of the announced measures